 Another popular option is this Eureka SPRK+ Butane Camp Stove that packs down very small and almost always includes a carrying case.
 And unlike the bigger two-burner propane stoves, the fuel canisters for most butane stoves can be stored inside the stove so it doesn’t take up any additional space.

 For cookware, we love our GSI Outdoors Pinnacle Camper Cookset that comes ready with everything we need like pots, pans, cups, plates, bowls, and a carrying bag that doubles as a wash basin to clean it all up when we’re done.

-The pots and pan are made of Teflon coated aluminum which is great for us because as much as we like to cook, we’ve never mastered the art of cooking on stainless without an abundant use of oil, and always take us way longer to clean afterward.
+The pots and pan are made of Teflon-coated aluminum which is great for us because as much as we like to cook, we’ve never mastered the art of cooking on stainless without an abundant use of oil, and always takes us way longer to clean afterward.

 When it’s just the two of us, we leave a couple of the plates, bowls, and cups at home and instead use the space inside the pots to store our folding MSR Alpine Spatula and Light My Fire Camping Sporks.

 We use our trusty folding aluminum camping table that we’ve had for years and endured daily use throughout our 15-month South America trip.
 It’s lightweight, folds flat, and is easy to set up and break down.
 When done, we throw it inside our TentBox rooftop camper with ease since it weighs only a few pounds.